dpuelz/Policy-Research-Laboratory/README.md

 - Prof. David Puelz.
 Individual meetings can be booked at the following [link](https://calendly.com/dpuelz).

 Teaching Assistants:
-- Adish Sundar, TA session on Wednesdays from 10:00a-11:30a, location TBA.
+- Adish Sundar, TA session on Wednesdays from 10:00a-11:30a in the Finance Dept conference room, CBA 6.224.

 ## Class meetings